Donna D. Jones is a CEQA and land use partner in the San Diego office's Real Estate, Land Use and Environmental Practice Group.

-Ms. Jones is immediate past Chair of Civic San Diego (formerly CCDC) and was previously Treasurer of that organization.
-She is in her second year of serving as Chair of Public Policy for the San Diego Regional Chamber of Commerce, and serves on the Chamber's Management Council and Board of Directors.
-She previously chaired the Downtown San Diego Partnership (DSDP) and continues to serve on the DSDP's Executive Committee and Board of Directors.
+Ms. Jones is Secretary and past Chair of Civic San Diego (formerly CCDC).
+She is Chair of Marketing and Events for the San Diego Regional Chamber of Commerce, and serves on its Management Council and Board of Directors.
+She previously chaired the Downtown San Diego Partnership (DSDP) and served on its Executive Committee and Board.

-Ms. Jones was a member of the Mayor's Civic Leadership Team, and served on the Downtown Implementing Committee established to monitor implementation of the Downtown Community Plan.
-She chaired the Financial Reform Subcommittee of the Mayor's Charter Review Commission, helping to develop the financial and other charter reforms that were ultimately approved by the voters of San Diego in June 2008.
-Ms. Jones also has served on the City of San Diego's Historic Resources Board and its Wetland Advisory Board, and co-chaired the San Diego County Bar Association's Land Use and Environmental Law section.
+Ms. Jones recently was honored by the San Diego Business Journal as one of its Women Who Mean Business, and has also been named one of the Best Lawyers in America (2011-2015) and San Diego Super Lawyer (2011-2015).
+Donna served on the Downtown Implementing Committee of the Downtown Community Plan and chaired the Financial Reform Subcommittee of the Mayor's Charter Review Commission.
+She also has served on the City of San Diego's Historic Resources Board and its Wetland Advisory Board, and co-chaired the San Diego County Bar Association's Land Use and Environmental Law section.